miili/pysurf96/README.md

 In this realisation the Fortran77 code is wrapped by `f2py`, which makes the forward computation approximately **8x faster** compared over calling a Python subprocess.

-For more useful software for seismology visit https://pyrocko.org.
+More useful software for seismology at https://pyrocko.org.

 ## Installation